minetest-mods/throwing/README.md

 })
 ```

-If the item to throw is an arrow registered using `minetest.register_arrow`, the entity used will be the registered entity.
+If the item to throw is an arrow registered using `throwing.register_arrow`, the entity used will be the entity automatically registered by this function.
-Otherwise, if its definition contains a `throwing_entity` field, this field will be used as the entity name if it is a string, otherwise it will be called as a function(pos, player) that has to make the object to spawn and to return the corresponding ObjectRef.
+Otherwise, if its definition contains a `throwing_entity` field, this field will be used as the entity name if it is a string, otherwise it will be called as a `function(pos, player)` that has to spawn the object and return the corresponding ObjectRef.
-If the item is neither an arrow nor has any `throwing_entity` field, the corresponding `__builtin:item` will be used.
+If the item is neither an arrow nor has a `throwing_entity` field, the corresponding `__builtin:item` will be used.